TrustNetFI/Findy/README.md

 For more information or to register your participation in setting up FIndy, contact [harri.honko@tut.fi](smtp://harri.honko@tut.fi), Tel. [+358 40 5331437](tel:+358-40-5331437).

-Test version of the ledger is assumed to be operational by 3-4 December 2018, at Slush 2018, and target is to release a public web site and PR about FIndy at that time.
+Test version of the ledger is assumed to be operational by week of Slush 2018 taking place in Helsinki on 4-5 December 2018.

 # FIndy as a Sandbox